ezhilan404/Firewall-simulator/README.md

 # Firewall-simulator
-A simple program to simulate firewall without needing admin access
+A simple program to simulate firewall  and a visualizer without needing admin access